nanos-world/docs/tutorials/SpawnPlayerRandomLocations.rst

-.. _Tutorial-Spawn-Player-Random-Locations:
+.. _TutorialSpawnPlayerRandomLocations:

 ********************************
 Spawn player at random locations
 ********************************

-.. tip:: Spawn player at specific location see: :ref:`Tutorial-Spawn-Player`
+.. tip:: Spawn player at specific location see: :ref:`TutorialSpawnPlayer`

 About